• phone icon +44 7459 302492 email message icon support@uplatz.com

 • Manage data, code, and model versioning for reproducibility.

-Hands-on projects include:
+Hands-on Projects include:

-• Implementing model monitoring and retraining automation.
+• Implementing model monitoring and drift detection with real-time alerts.

-Who This Course Is For
+Who Should Take This Course

 This course is ideal for: